#cut50 is a national bipartisan initiative to reduce the number of people in our prisons and jails while making our communities safer.

 More than two million people are behind bars in the United States, which is close to 1 out of every 100 Americans.
 At a time when highways are crumbling and schoolchildren go without books, America spends $80 billion every year on the incarceration industry – an expense that has a devastating impact on individuals, communities, and society as a whole.

 Reliance on overly long sentences and tough on crime policies is both morally indefensible and economically unjustifiable.
 For more than three decades, our elected leaders advocated for longer prison sentences and for increasingly minor offenses.
+These policies have not made our communities any more safe.

 The media and popular culture created a narrative to support that.
 It drove fear into the heart of every mother, father and elected official in America.
 “Armed Superpredators,” “Willie Horton,” it cried.